horvbalint/robolt/README.md

 import Robolt from 'robolt'
 import axios from 'axios'

-// configure axios if needed (eg.: baseURL) before creating the Robolt instance
+// configure axios here if needed (eg.: baseURL) before creating the robolt instance

 const robolt = new Robolt(axios, 'api')

-// Robolt is ready to be used!
+// robolt is ready to be used!
 ```

 The constructor uses the following parameters: